Catalonia warns of civil disobedience as Madrid readies direct rule

-MADRID (Reuters) - Catalonia said on Monday it was confident all officials including police would defy attempts by Madrid to enforce direct rule on the region in a dispute that is raising fears of unrest among Spain’s European allies.
+MADRID, Oct 23 (Reuters) - Catalonia said on Monday it was confident all officials including police would defy attempts by Madrid to enforce direct rule on the region, in an escalating dispute that has raised fears of unrest among Spain’s European allies.

-The Spanish government has invoked special constitutional powers to fire the regional government and force elections to counter an independence drive.
-A vote in the national Senate to implement direct rule is due on Friday.
+The Spanish government has invoked special constitutional powers to fire the regional government and force a new election to counter an independence drive that has rattled the economy.
+A vote in the Senate to implement direct rule is due on Friday.

-But leaders of the secessionist campaign said a referendum on Oct.
-1, in which 43 percent of the electorate voted, gave them a mandate to claim independence from the rest of Spain.
+But the leaders of the secessionist campaign said a disputed referendum on Oct.
+1 gave them the mandate to claim independence from the rest of Spain.

 “It’s not that we will refuse (orders).
 It is not a personal decision.
 It is a seven million-person decision,” Catalonia’s foreign affairs chief Raul Romeva told BBC radio.

-Romeva was asked whether he believed all institutions, including the police, would follow orders from Catalan institutions rather than obey the Spanish government.
+Romeva was asked whether he believed all institutions, including the police, would follow orders from Catalan institutions rather than from the Spanish government.

 “And from that perspective, I have no doubt that all civil servants in Catalonia will keep following the instructions provided by the elected and legitimate institutions that we have right now in place (in Catalonia),” he said.